 - Store in a dry place.
 Do not store in a bathroom.

-- Throw away any part not used after 2 weeks.
+- Throw away any part not used 2 weeks after this drug was mixed.

 - If you need to store this drug at home, talk with your child’s doctor, nurse, or pharmacist about how to store it.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.